 Peru serves as one of the strongest examples in Latin America of how a democratic, lower-income country can emerge from poverty through trade-led growth, responsible environmental stewardship, and sound macroeconomic policies.

 Since 1961, USAID has implemented ambitious assistance programs in Peru across several sectors.
 Over the last five decades, U.S. assistance has played a critical role in the progress of the country.
 USAID support has helped Peru reduce poverty, increase literacy, improve communications and transport systems, reduce infant mortality, recover from natural disasters, achieve macro-economic stability, consolidate democratic participation, and advance education, health, agriculture, and economic opportunities.
-In addition, USAID has also provided life-saving humanitarian assistance, worked to promote alternatives to illicit crops, supported climate change adaptation projects, and forest certification and biodiversity protection.
+In addition, USAID has also provided life-saving humanitarian assistance, worked to promote alternatives to illicit crops, supported climate change adaptation projects, and provided forest certification and biodiversity protection.
 The U.S. government continues to work hand-in-hand with Peruvians to confront development challenges and demonstrate the advances resulting from the last fifty years of partnership.

-Last updated: June 26, 2014
+Last updated: August 29, 2014